hitenlulla/Hospital_Management_System/README.md

 And login to the app using your MySQL credentials

 For any further queries
-Mail me at hitenlulla99@gmail.com with subject 'Support for Hospital Management System'
+mail me at hitenlulla99@gmail.com with subject 'Support for Hospital Management System'